10 Warning Signs Your Loved One Is Trapped in Narcissistic Family Manipulation: Recognition and Action Steps

 Threats of cutting contact or withdrawing love unless you comply with the narcissist’s wishes are painful tactics you might encounter.
 This emotional manipulation can leave you feeling trapped and desperate.

-Why This Happens: Emotional blackmail exploits your natural desire to maintain relationships.
-The narcissist teaches their victim to use love and connection as bargaining chips.
+Why This Happens: Emotional blackmail exploits your instinct to preserve connection.
+The narcissist teaches others to use affection as leverage.

 Action Steps: